-Course: CIPD Level 3 Certificate in Human Resource Practice
+Will Russell reviews his journey to becoming CIPD qualified with our CIPD Level 3 Certificate in Human Resource Practice.

 I'm currently about a third of the way through my CIPD HR Level 3 Certificate which I started a couple of months ago.
 My background is a mix of Technology, Innovation, Management and Scholarly Publishing.

 I was considering a possible career change and HR was one area that I wanted to explore further.